SomeHotel/OC-Lore/1- Party/Maelis Nighthollow.md

 - Has a light beard due to a lack of wanting to care for themselves
 - Has freckles on their face
 - Generally wears whatever clothes can be easily stolen or found on the ground
-- Slightly muscular but most slim
+- Slightly muscular but mostly slim
 - 165cm tall
 -
 # Physical Characteristics